 The total number of patients to be enrolled in the Phase I portion of the study will depend on how many escalating dose levels are required to reach MTD.
 The Company originally estimated that MTD would be reached after enrolling eight cohorts of three patients each.
 Management also originally assumed that there would be two DLT events requiring a further six patients to be enrolled, for a total of up to 30 patients by the time the study dosed patients in Cohort 8.
-However, the Company has now enrolled 29 patients, and intends to enrol further patients in additional cohorts until MTD is reached.
+However, the Company has now enrolled 30 patients, and received approval for an amendment to the study protocol permitting enrollment of patients in up to four additional cohorts.
+The Company intends to enrol further patients in additional cohorts until MTD is reached.
 Study patients are male or female, at least 18 years of age, with histologically confirmed non-squamous NSCLC.
-Patients have an Eastern Cooperative Oncology Group performance status of 0-2 at the screening visit for this study, and have at least one site of measurable disease per RECIST v1.1.
+Patients have an Eastern Cooperative Oncology Group performance status of 0 - 2 at the screening visit for this study, and have at least one site of measurable disease per RECIST v1.1.